chrisbradshaw/armoire/README.md

-ARMOIRE: look great so you can focus on what matters.

-Armoire is an intuitive real time apparel planner and scheduling platform.
-It optimizes your daily outfit selection based on:

-, , amongst ).

-Incorporates:
-Ruby on Rails
-Relational mapping: PostgreSQL
-User authentication and session: Devise
-Bootstrap customized with SASS
-Early Beta currently located on Heroku: https://intense-harbor-75235.herokuapp.com/

-Features:

-Authors:
-Jen Abella, Chris McGuigan, Chris Bradshaw, Maisie Athens

 # Armoire 1.0.0

-Armoire is an intuitive real time apparel planner and scheduling platform.
+Armoire is an intuitive real time apparel planner and scheduling platform built with Ruby on Rails.
 It optimizes your daily outfit selection based on:

 *Apparel/Accessories/Shoes you already own
 *Current geocoordinates